 I’m here to tell you that I’m not one of them!

 If you’ve been sewing for any length of time, you’ve probably seen various tutorials for the 10 Minute Table Runner.

-“…..I defy anyone to cut panels from two different fabrics, pin and sew those panels together, press the seams either open or to one side, turn right side out and press again; centering the narrower fabric over the wider fabric, pin and sew the ends, press that seam open, turn the end to form the point and then either sew that in place or sew on a button at each end to keep the point in place.
-And do it all in 10 minutes.”
+I’m going to say this flat out… I defy anyone to cut panels from two different fabrics, pin and sew those panels together, press the seams either open or to one side, turn right side out and press again.
+Center the narrower fabric over the wider fabric, pin and sew the ends, clip the corners, press those seams open, turn the ends to form points and then either sew them in place or sew on a button at each end to keep the pointed ends in place.

 My version is also longer than the 10 minute table runner which is cut width of fabric; resulting in a finished table runner that is at most 40 inches long.

-My table is 60 inches long.
+For instance, my table is 60 inches long.
 I wanted an overhang of 4 inches on either end.
 Add ½” seam allowance to each end.

 60” + 8” + 1”= 69” long

-To calculate how wide to cut the panels, I decided I wanted a 14” wide table runner, with two borders of 2 ½” and allowing for ¼” seam allowance (times 2 seams):
+Again I’ll use my own as an example.
+I decided I wanted a 14” wide table runner, with two borders of 2 ½” and allowing for ¼” seam allowance:

 14” – 5” + ½” = 9 ½” width required for the feature fabric that runs down the center of the table runner.